 Letting go of what no longer serves you can be an incredibly difficult yet rewarding process.

-It can take a great deal of courage to part with ideas and beliefs that have been instilled in you since childhood or even to cut out negative influences and unhealthy habits.
+It can take a great deal of courage to part with ideas and limiting beliefs that have been instilled in you since childhood or even to cut out negative influences and unhealthy habits.

 But it’s necessary if you want to move forward in life and become your best, happiest self.